-Development proposals should respect and not detract from the views and vistas set out in Map 4.
+Development proposals should respect and not detract from the views and vistas shown on Map 4 (a&b) and listed at Appendix 6.
 Any proposals that negatively impact on the view and vista will not be acceptable.

 8.1.4 Trees